NaixGames/Polycosmos/README.md

 This is a list of features that are planned for this mod.

--Make choosing a particular boon a check.
+- Make choosing a particular boon a check.
 Swap Boon traits into the item pool and allow a menu that gives them to the player.
 (Similar to CodexMenu mod)

--Choose starting weapon and make other unlockable
+- Choose starting weapon and make other unlockable

--Choose how many runs victories are required to beat the mod.
+- Choose how many runs victories are required to beat the mod.

--Make better compatibility with the pact of punishment window and this mod (so you can choose your heat level if you have enough pact levels).
+- Make better compatibility with the pact of punishment window and this mod (so you can choose your heat level if you have enough pact levels).

 # How this mod works